-What is Indirect Sales?
+What is Indirect Sales in Partner Management?

 Indirect Sales is when a company sells its products using other businesses, like resellers or distributors, instead of its own sales team.
 This is important in partner ecosystems because it helps companies reach more customers and new markets without huge upfront costs.
 Partners often have specialized knowledge and existing customer relationships that benefit everyone.